Let’s be clear. You don’t need existing email lists to launch blockbuster email campaigns that generate word of mouth.

 Why did Dropbox’s email campaign work so well?

-2. They had a help page to guide participants.
+• A help page to guide participants.

-Conditional Email Campaigns to Boost Word of Mouth Buzz
+Conditional Email Campaigns to Boost Word-of-Mouth Buzz

 You can make these email campaigns run automatically too.
 So when your subscribers or customers take a particular action, it’d trigger an invite.